S-YOU/dpdk/README.md

     `$ ./helloworld --help`

 ### Using Nim DPDK Bindings
-If you installed using nimble (step 1) the bindings will be here

-`~/.nimble/pkgs/dpdk-0.1.0/src`

-  1. Find a good directory to put `src` directory eg. ~/.nimble/pkgs/dpdk-0.1.0/src
-  2. Open makeDPDKNim.sh in a text editor.
-Please make changes to `nim_src` variable to indicate where is your above directory:
+  1. Open makeDPDKNim.sh in a text editor.
   3. For release builds, set -O3 to gcc and -d:release flags to Nim.

     ```
     # User configurable variables start
     #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    # directory containing the DPDK Nim directories dpdkNimInc, rteErrorWrapper and extraCHdrs4Nim
-      nim_src="/home/ubuntu/.nimble/pkgs/dpdk-0.1.0/src"

     # gcc Debugging flags for easier development, leave blank for production or use -O3
     # For development set "-g3 -g"
     # For release set     "-O3"
     		debug_flags="-O3" # release

     # Nim flags
     # For development set ""
     # for release set     "-d:release"
     		nim_flags="-d:release"

     #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     # User configurable paths end

     ```
   3. Allow Easy Access to makeDPDKNim.sh
-    You can leave `makeDPDKNim.sh` where it is or if you prefer allow global access to `makeDPDKNim.sh` by putting a copy or symlink in PATH directory eg. `/usr/local/bin/` or exporting it in `~/.bashrc`
+    You can leave `makeDPDKNim.sh` where it is or if you prefer access from anywhere, export it in `~/.bashrc`

-    export PATH="/home/ubuntu/.nimble/pkgs/dpdk-0.1.0:$PATH"
+    export PATH="~/.nimble/pkgs/dpdk-0.1.0:$PATH"

     Exit your shell and restart to source changes.